pgsleepy/ultimatexr.io-1/content/guides/installation.md

 UltimateXR can be installed by downloading the latest [.unitypackage]({{< param latest_version_download_url >}}) (version {{< param latest_version >}}).

+- Delete the previous version from /Assets/UltimateXR first. **Important!** Not removing the folder before updating may result in incorrect files remaining after installation.
 - Download the latest UltimateXR [.unitypackage]({{< param latest_version_download_url >}}) (version {{< param latest_version >}}).
 It contains a big sample scene so the file size is larger than usual.
 The core package and sample scene will be split in two different packages in the future to limit disk size and lower installation time.
 - Right click on the Project Window and select Import Package -> Custom Package….

 ![ImportPackage](/guides/media/getting-started/01ImportPackage.png)